-I found this quote through Jurgen Wolff’s Time to Write article: Rewriting, Re-Editing and Finding the Right Structure for Your Story:
+I found this quote from Aaron Rose in Jurgen Wolff’s article: Rewriting, Re-Editing and Finding the Right Structure for Your Story:

 I go back and forth on organic vs. outlining structure on a daily basis but I hold onto a few things: